Evgeny-/vk.com/README.md

 # vk.com
-Search people by vk publics and groups
+Dummy, simple project to search people by vk publics and groups

+Don't forgot change appId in initVK function